tildeclub/tilde.club/faq.md

 # FAQ

       _______________________________________
-     / WELCOME TO TILDE.CLUB A PLACE FOR WEB \
+     / WELCOME TO TILDE.CLUB A place for web \
-     \ PAGES                                 /
+     \ pages                                 /
       ---------------------------------------
         \   ^__^
          \  (oo)\_______